Scroll down for inspiration

 Why not take your kids on the exciting trip to the mighty Gloppefoss waterfall?

-Or try rock climbing on your own or in one of tiny Valle’s three (!) via ferratas.
+Want an airy challenge?
+Try rock climbing on your own or in one of tiny Valle’s three (!) via ferratas.

 Otra is actually one of the largest waterways in Norway, and is excellent for trout fishing …

 … and for experiencing those happy moments and deep conversations you’ll keep with you forever.

 Not to mention how good the fish tastes when it finally bites!
 Make your own meal of the trout from the river.

 Just as delicious is the reindeer meat or lamb from the spælsau that you get served in restaurants.

 Speaking of spælsau: You probably didn’t know that this old Norwegian short tailed sheep almost died out around 1900.

 But thanks to Setesdal, where it was taken proper care of, the breed is now in good health.

 Did you see the snow there and want to go skiing?
 Cruise the area’s many groomed cross-country tracks …